Arlington Hall

-Arlington Hall (also called Arlington Hall Station) is a historic building in Arlington, Virginia, originally a girls' school and later the headquarters of the United States Army's Signal Intelligence Service (SIS) cryptography effort during World War II.
-The site presently houses the George P. Shultz National Foreign Affairs Training Center, and the Army National Guard's Herbert R. Temple, Jr. Readiness Center.
+Arlington Hall (also called Arlington Hall Station) is a historic building in Arlington, Virginia.
+Originally it was a girls' school and later the headquarters of the United States Army's Signal Intelligence Service (SIS) cryptography operations during World War II.
+The site houses the George P. Shultz National Foreign Affairs Training Center and the Army National Guard's Herbert R. Temple Jr. Readiness Center.
 It is located on Arlington Boulevard (U.S. Route 50) between S. Glebe Road (State Route 120) and S. George Mason Drive.

 History

-Arlington Hall was founded in 1927 as a private post-secondary women's educational institution, which, by 1941, resided on a 100 acre campus and had acquired the name "Arlington Hall Junior College for Women".
-The school suffered financial problems in the 1930s, and eventually became a non-profit institution in 1940.
+Arlington Hall was founded in 1927 as a private post-secondary women's educational institution, which by 1941, was on a 100 acre campus and was called the Arlington Hall Junior College for Women.
+The school had financial problems in the 1930s and eventually became a non-profit institution in 1940.
 On June 10, 1942, the U.S. Army took possession of the facility under the War Powers Act for use by its Signals Intelligence Service.

-During World War II, Arlington Hall was in many respects similar to Bletchley Park in England (though BP also covered naval codes), and was one of only two primary cryptography operations in Washington (the other was the Naval Communications Annex, also housed in a commandeered private girls' school).
-Arlington Hall concentrated its efforts on the Japanese systems (including PURPLE) while Bletchley Park concentrated on European combatants.
+During World War II, Arlington Hall was in many respects similar to Bletchley Park in Buckinghamshire, England (although BP also covered naval codes) and was one of only two primary cryptography operations in Washington (the other was the Naval Communications Annex, which was also housed in a commandeered private girls' school).

+Arlington Hall concentrated its efforts working on the Japanese systems (including PURPLE) while Bletchley Park concentrated on European combatants.
 Initially work was on Japanese diplomatic codes as Japanese army codes were not solved until April 1943, but in September 1943 with success on the Army codes they were put under Solomon Kullback in a separate branch B-II, with other mainly diplomatic work under Frank Rowlett in B-III (which also had the Bombes and Rapid Analytical Machinery).
 The third branch B-I translated Japanese decrypts.